-To fall in love with another person.
+1. To be in love with something or someone.

 Example: I work as a cashier and a few times every week I see the same girl come into the store.
 She always chooses my lane when she’s ready to buy, and she strikes up a conversation with me every time!
 I’m beginning to fall head over heels for her.
 I wonder if she likes me.